 This offer £50 off next purchase is made to you by the GL Education Group.
 This offer applies to orders for all GL Assessment products received when a purchase has been made between 2 -30 March 2018.
 The customer will receive £50 off their next purchase, over the value of £200 between 2-30 March 2018.
 The customer is required to quote code GL2115

-The offer applies solely to those who attended one of the GL Education Group’s Primary Literacy Conferences in Manchester (2 March 2018) and/or in London (9 March 2018) Offer excludes all non-paying delegates and is restricted to one order per school.
+The offer applies solely to those who attended the GL Education Group’s Primary Literacy Conferences in London (9 March 2018).
+Offer excludes all non-paying delegates and is restricted to one order per school.
 This offer is at the discretion of the GL Education Group.

 The GL Education Group reserves the right to earlier terminate this offer at any time and for any reason.
 After such time of termination, the GL Education Group shall not be obligated to redeem any further ‘£50 off next purchase’ offer.

 These terms and conditions and any disputes or claims (including non-contractual disputes or claims) arising out of these terms and conditions shall be governed and construed in accordance with the laws of England, whose courts shall have exclusive jurisdiction.